fluid-project/infusion-docs/src/documents/tutorial-userInterfaceOptions/UserInterfaceOptions.md

 <script type="text/javascript" src="lib/infusion/infusion-custom.js"></script>
 ```

-<div class="infusion-docs-note"><strong>Note:</strong> that the <code>infusion-custom.js</code> file is a concatenation of all of the required JavaScript files and will be minified (i.e. all of the whitespace removed) if you've built the minified version.
+<div class="infusion-docs-note"><strong>Note:</strong> The <code>infusion-custom.js</code> file is a concatenation of all of the required JavaScript files and will be minified (i.e. all of the whitespace removed) if you've built the minified version.
 If so, it might be difficult to debug with.
 If you want to be able to debug the code, you might want to choose the "source" version when you create your Infusion bundle.</div>

 If you open this page in your browser now, you'll only see that the button has been styled differently: it is in the upper right corner and the font has been changed.
 You can also see the bar of the sliding panel.
 The button still doesn't do anything, since we still haven't added the UI Options component to the page.